Lily Lake

 station pumps will not work if the electricity is out.

 - Keep a list of passwords to your various computer accounts.
-Also

 - Make a video of the interior of your home and all its contents

 and keep it in a safe-deposit box.
-Include an outside view including
+Include an outside view

-an insurance claim later.
+be invaluable for an insurance claim later.

 Grab-and-Go Kit

-If you have to evacuate, here are some of the things you ought to have
+If you have to evacuate, here are some of the things you ought to

-in a "grab and go" kit:
+have in a "grab and go" kit:

 - Prescription drugs